FOR OUR SITES & PROJECTS

 We are very delighted that you have shown interest in our network of organisations and projects.
 Data protection is of a particularly high priority for the management of OTI Group, its Network and its Subsidiaries.
 The use of the Internet pages of OTI Group is possible without any indication of personal data; however, if a data subject wants to use special network services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

 The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to OTI Group, it's Network and Subsidiaries.
 By means of this data protection declaration, our organisations would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.

-As the controller, OTI Group, it's Network and its Subsidiaries has implemented numerous technical and organiational measures to ensure the most complete protection of personal data processed through this website.
+As the controller, OTI Group, its Network and its Subsidiaries has implemented numerous technical and organisational measures to ensure the most complete protection of personal data processed through this website.
 However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
 For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.